Imagine a Keto Lemon Curd Cheesecake that is zesty, creamy, and so good that no one will believe it’s sugar-free, gluten-free, and keto-friendly.

 If you’re wondering what a bain-marie is, it’s a French technical cooking term that refers to the process of using a hot water bath.
 It allows for an even cooking environment.

 There is a crucial step you need to do before adding your cheesecake to the bain-marie.
-It’s that you completely cover the bottom and sides of your springform pan in heavy-duty foil.
+It’s that you completely cover the bottom and sides of your spring form pan in heavy-duty foil.

-To make sure you are doing this correctly, cover the springform pan with foil 3/4’s up the sides of the pan.
+To ensure you are doing this correctly, cover the springform pan with foil at least 3/4 up the sides of the pan.
 This will ensure that no water seeps into the cheesecake while baking.

 I get that’s a long time, but I promise you it’s worth the wait.
 Your taste buds will be rewarded for your patience.

-Once you bake your keto cheesecake, allow it to cool completely on the kitchen counter about an hour.
+Once you bake your keto cheesecake, allow it to cool completely on the kitchen counter for about an hour.
 Then wrap it with cling wrap and place it in the refrigerator for 12 hours or overnight.